AWS Big Data Blog

 AWS Glue is a fully managed extract, transform, and load (ETL) service that makes it easy to prepare and load data for analytics.
 AWS Glue uses connections to access certain types of source and target data stores, as described in the AWS Glue documentation.

 By default, you can use AWS Glue to create connections to data stores in the same AWS account and AWS Region as the one where you have AWS Glue resources.
-In this blog post, we describe how to access data stores in an account or AWS Region different from the one where you have AWS Glue resources.
+In this blog post, we describe how to access Amazon Redshift in an AWS Region different from the one where you have AWS Glue resources.

 AWS Glue connections